marcturu/php-museums/README.md

 ```

 ### 5. Access the site
-Open your browser (or the WAMP server) and navigate to:
+After starting the WAMP server, open your browser and navigate to:
 ```
 http://localhost/php-museums/src
 ```